iter8-tools/iter8/content/tutorials/abn.md

 ---
-menuTitle: A/B/n rollout
+menuTitle: A/B/n Rollout
-title: Getting started with A/B/n rollout
+title: A/B/n Rollout
 weight: 21
-summary: Learn how to perform an A/B/N rollout
+summary: Learn how to perform an A/B/n rollout
 ---

 This tutorial shows how _iter8_ can be used to perform A/B/n rollout on several versions of a service to select the one that maximizes a reward metric while also satisfiying any other requirements.